winitzki/scall/tutorial/programming_dhall.md

 So far, we have used the Church encoding technique for representing such recursive types in Dhall.
 But Church encodings always give the **least fixpoints** of type equations.
 The least fixpoints give types that are also known as "inductive types".
-Another useful kind of fixpoints are **greatest fixpoints**, also known as "co-inductive" types.
+Another useful kind of fixpoints are **greatest fixpoints**, also known as "co-inductive types".

 In this book, we will denote by `LFix F` the least fixpoint and by `GFix F` the greatest fixpoint of the type equation `T = F T`.
+Type theory denotes $\mu F$  for the least fixpoint   and   $\nu F$  for the greatest fixpoint.

-Intuitively, the least fixpoint is the smallest data type `T` that satisfies `T = F T`.
+Intuitively, the least fixpoint is the "smallest possible" data type `T` that satisfies `T = F T`.
-The greatest fixpoint is the largest possible data type that satisfies the same equation.
+The greatest fixpoint is the "largest possible" data type that satisfies the same equation.

-Least fixpoints are always _finite_ structures.
+Least fixpoints of polynomial functors are   _finite_ structures.
-One can always traverse all data stored in such a structure within a finite number of operations.
+One can always traverse all data stored in such a structure by using a finite number of operations.
+One can also extract all stored data into a list, say.

-Greatest fixpoints are, as a rule, lazily evaluated data structures that correspond to infinite iteration.
+Greatest fixpoints are, as a rule, lazily evaluated data structures that support infinite iteration.
 A traversal of all data items stored in those data structures is not expected to terminate.
+So, it is not possible to traverse all data or extract all data from such data structures.
 Those data structures are used only in ways that do not involve a full traversal of all data.
 It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is of course always finite.